-Based on analysis performed with respect to internal and external impairment indicators, the Group's management concluded that there are no impairment indicators as of the analysis date.
-Therefore, the Company's management decided not to perform the impairment test of property, plant and equipment and intangible assets of, and accordingly of investments in these subsidiaries as of 31 December 2020.
+Based on analysis performed with respect to internal and external impairment indicators, the Company's management has arrived at a conclusion that there are no impairment indications as of the analysis date.
+Therefore, the Company's management decided not to perform the impairment test of property, plant and equipment and intangible assets of these subsidiaries as of 31 December 2021.